NinaCarlino/blog/source/blog/2015/volt-first-impressions.markdown

     {{ end }}
   </ul>
 ```
-Here's a GIF of the update events rendering in realtime:
+Here's a GIF screencast of the update events rendering in realtime:

 ![Realtime Updates](/images/blog/2015/volt-animation.gif)

-## More Features Coming
+## The Best is Yet to Come

-After taking the time to learn Volt, I can see not only the benefits, but the implications that this will have for the future of Ruby.
-What makes Volt special is that it is committed to productivity, code reuse and an API that feels natural for Rubyists.
-The project is less than 2 years old and already it has made huge strides.
+The project is less than 2 years old and has already made huge strides forward.
+It feels a lot like the early days of Rails- solving huge problems in a short amount of time and with great promise ahead.

-Stay tuned for future posts where I dive deeper into the specifics and cover basic use cases.
+I hope this post motivates you to take the plunge and try Volt for yourself.
+Stay tuned for future posts where I dive deeper and cover basic use cases.
+Have a specific question for a future post?
+Submit a comment or drop a line on [Twitter](https://twitter.com/datamelon) or [Reddit](https://www.reddit.com/user/rickcarlino).